-Difficulty: Medium, Asked-in: Microsoft, Amazon, Goldman Sachs, Qualcomm, Bloomberg, Paytm
+Difficulty: Medium, Asked-in: Microsoft, Amazon, Goldman Sachs, Intel, Yahoo, Qualcomm, Bloomberg, Paytm.

-Merge sort is a popular sorting algorithm that uses divide and conquer approach to sort an array (or list) of integers (or characters or strings).
-Here are some excellent reasons to learn merge sort:
+Merge sort is a popular sorting algorithm that uses the divide and conquers approach to sort an array (or linked list) of integers (or characters or strings).
+Here are some excellent reasons to learn the merge sort algorithm:

-Suppose we need to sort an array A[l…r] of n integers starting from index l and ending at index r.
-The critical question is: Can we solve sorting problem of size n using solution of smaller sub-problems or by applying divide and conquer approach?
+Suppose we need to sort an array A[l...r] of n integers starting from index l and ending at index r.
+The critical question is: Can we solve this sorting problem of size n using the solution of smaller sub-problems or applying the divide and conquer approach?
 Let's think!

-If we observe the above diagram, divide and conquer idea looks like this:
+If we observe the above diagram, the divide and conquer idea looks like this:

-Divide part: Divide sorting problem of size n into two different and equal sub-problems of size n/2.
-We can easily divide the problem by calculating the mid.
+Divide part: We divide the sorting problem of size n into two equal sub-problems of size n/2 by calculating the mid-index.

-Combine part: We merge both sorted halves to generate the final sorted array.
-In other words, we combine solution of both sub-problems of size n/2 to solve sorting problems of size n.
-How?
-Think!
+Combine part: Now we merge both sorted subarrays to get the final sorted array.
+In other words, we combine the solution of two n/2 size sub-problems to solve sorting problems of size n.

-Suppose function mergeSort(int A[], int l, int r) sorts entire array A[] with left and right ends as input parameters.
+Suppose the function mergeSortAlgorithm(int A[], int l, int r) sorts the entire array A[] with left and right ends as input parameters.

 Note: Why are we not calculating mid using the formula (l + r)/2?
-Explore this excellent google blog to get an answer.
-Think!
+Explore this excellent Google blog to get an answer.

 {